Best Corded Jigsaw UK Reviews

 The jigsaw is by definition a type of reciprocating saw.
 That means is that the sawing action is an up and down action of the blade, against the wood.

 It is best described as a versatile tool, that allows you to cut holes, shapes, cut out stencils, make rounded corners and many other applications of a similar nature.
 It is a good all round saw to have in your tool kit.

-Jobs & Projects for a Jigsaw
+Project Ideas for a Jigsaw

 The amount of use is the one determining factor, that you should consider, when you are going to buy one of these.
 They range a lot in price, from the very basic at around £25, and go all the way up to around £150.

 To be honest if you are only going to be using it for the odd job every now and then, then the Black & Decker model we mentioned above will do the job nicely.
 There is no need to spend any more than around £25.

 If it is going to get a fair amount of use, or you are planning to use it on a bigger project, then go for the Bosch model we mentioned above.
 The professionals or serious DIY people will more than likely go for the Dewalt or a similar brand.

 They are handy for making short cross cuts on boards or for finishing off corner cuts.
 These are not good for making long straight cuts, and you really should be using a circular saw for that type of work.